 Information for the public

 Private hire vehicles operate in a similar way to taxis in that they are used as a form of public transport.
 That is where the similarity ends.
-These cars are commonly referred to as 'taxis' or 'cabs' by the public but they are very different in the way they are permitted to operate and the way they look.
+These are commonly referred to as 'taxis' or 'cabs' by the public but they are very different in the way they are permitted to operate and the way they look.

-Private hire vehicles are commonly saloon or estate style cars and may not resemble a Taxi (Hackney Carriage) in any way.
+Private hire vehicles are commonly saloon or estate style cars and must not resemble a Taxi (Hackney Carriage) in any way.
 All private hire cars must be pre-booked through a licensed operator either by telephone or at the licensed operators office.

 There are approximately 300 licensed private hire vehicles in the Borough (this number varies slightly each month).
 These vehicles cannot be hailed in the street and are not permitted to stand on taxi ranks or wait outside premises hoping for a booking.
 This is illegal and is referred to as 'plying for hire'.